The SRG/eROSITA All-Sky Survey. Detection of shock-heated gas beyond the halo boundary into the accretion region: Stacked profiles in IllustrisTNG simulation

 \section{Stacked profiles in IllustrisTNG simulation}

-In this section, we explore the galaxy cluster halos in the IllustrisTNG simulation to 1) validate our stacking and modeling processes; 2) compare the observations to the simulations to understand underlying physical processes in this unexplored region with previous observations; 3) study the 3D structure of the shock heated gas from the galaxy cluster center to the accretion region.
+In this section, we explore the galaxy cluster halos in the IllustrisTNG simulation to 1) validate our stacking and modeling processes; 2) compare the observations to the simulations to understand underlying physical processes in this unexplored region with previous observations; 3) study the 3D structure of the shock-heated gas from the galaxy cluster center to the accretion region.
 The IllustrisTNG is a suite of cosmological magnetohydrodynamical simulations \citep{Naiman2018, Springel2018, Nelson2018, Marinacci2018, Pillepich2018} of galaxy formation in a fixed cosmology \citep{Planck2016}.
 Halo and galaxy catalogs are based on the \ac{fof} algorithm and subhalo/galaxy identification with Subfind \citep{Springel2001}.

-For this work, we use the $z=0$ snapshot of the highest-resolution version on the largest box, TNG300-1, to study the X-ray properties in cluster outskirts.
-Specifically, we select 159 halos with $M_\mathrm{500c} > 10^{14}$~$M_\sun$ from the \ac{fof} catalog, whose mass range is comparable to the observation sample.
-We use the code \textsc{hydrotools} \citep{Diemer2017-SFH, Diemer2018-HIHII, Tacchella2019} to extract all gas cells out to $10$~Mpc and calculate thermodynamic properties: (1) the total gas number density $n_\mathrm{tot}=n_\mathrm{H}+n_\mathrm{e}+n_\mathrm{He}$, the sum of hydrogen, electron, and helium number density.
-The $n_\mathrm{H}$ and $n_\mathrm{He}$ are converted from the mass density by assuming mass fractions of 0.76 and 0.24, respectively.
-The $n_\mathrm{e}$ are calculated using the electron abundance of the cell.
-We ignore the contribution from metal elements in the total number density.
-(2) the gas temperature $T$, which is converted from the internal energy of the gas cell.
+For this work, we used the $z=0$ snapshot of the highest-resolution version on the largest box, \mbox{TNG300-1}, to study the X-ray properties in cluster outskirts.
+Specifically, we selected 159 halos with $M_\mathrm{500c} > 10^{14}$~$M_\sun$ from the \ac{fof} catalog, whose mass range is comparable to the observation sample.
+We used the code \textsc{hydrotools} \citep{Diemer2017-SFH, Diemer2018-HIHII, Tacchella2019} to extract all gas cells out to $10$~Mpc and calculate thermodynamic properties: (1) the total gas number density $n_\mathrm{tot}=n_\mathrm{H}+n_\mathrm{e}+n_\mathrm{He}$, the sum of hydrogen, electron, and helium number density.
+The $n_\mathrm{H}$ and $n_\mathrm{He}$ were converted from the mass density by assuming mass fractions of 0.76 and 0.24, respectively.
+The $n_\mathrm{e}$ were calculated using the electron abundance of the cell.
+We ignored the contribution from metal elements in the total number density.
+(2) the gas temperature $T$, which was converted from the internal energy of the gas cell.
 (3) the electron entropy $K_\mathrm{e}=k_\mathrm{B}T_\mathrm{e}n_\mathrm{e}^{-2/3}$, where $k_\mathrm{B}$ is the Boltzmann constant, $T_\mathrm{e}=T$ by assuming the thermal equilibrium.
 (4) the gas pressure $P_\mathrm{gas}=n_\mathrm{tot}k_\mathrm{B}T$.

-In addition, we calculate the 0.2--2.3~keV X-ray emission properties by assuming a collisional ionization equilibrium condition and using the ATOMDB~v3.09 APEC code \citep{Smith2001, Foster2020}.
+In addition, we calculated the 0.2--2.3~keV X-ray emission properties under the assumption of collisional ionization equilibrium and using the ATOMDB~v3.09 APEC code \citep{Smith2001, Foster2020}.
 For each gas cell,